 OPEN ACCESS

 My personal vision and opinion on “open access” is simple but critical.
 The current OA model is far from ideal while not serving a greater good.
 The need for OA is not well-justified as it does not represent a solution for an actual problem.
 Obviously, there is a need to share the results of research that is funded by public funds.
-However, with the current OA model, public money is drained from the system and may cost PhD and postdoc positions while reducing the opportunities for current and future generations of young scientists in those cases where no general OA agreements are in place.
+However, with the current OA model, public money is drained from the system and will cost research funds and positions while reducing the opportunities for future generations of scientists in cases where no general OA agreements are in place.

 What could be a viable solution?
 As a start, when making all DATA publicly available, there is no need for paying high APCs associated with OA publishing.
 Such data can be easily made available via ChemRxiv and/or similar databases (IOCHEM and CCDC as examples for computational and crystallographic data, respectively) complemented by other supporting information files, including a version of the submitted work.
 Over time, this can be complemented by the accepted version of the manuscript.
 As such, all critical DATA is basically available right from the start.
 Thus, we need to support OPEN DATA rather than OA to formatted manuscripts with a too high profit margin.